 Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 Have you started decorating for summer yet?
-Today I’ll take you on a tour of my 1920 beach cottage kitchen and garden and show you how I’ve brightened up my indoor and outdoor spaces just in time for the summer season.
+Take a tour of my 1920 beach cottage kitchen and see how I’ve brightened up my indoor spaces just in time for the summer season.

 summer cottage beach house kitchen